Alon-Alush/alon-alush.github.io/_posts/Unpacking/2025-04-26-vmprotectleak.md

 ![VMProtect full archive on github](/assets/images/unpacking/vmprotectleak/github.png)

-There was no evidence of an *internal* hack at VMPSoft, the consensus is an outsider stole the code (likely from a customer portal or reseller) and let it roam free.
+There was no evidence of an *internal* hack at VMPSoft, the consensus is an outsider stole the code (likely from a customer portal or reseller) and leaked it.

 # Is VMProtect "cracked" now?